mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 the Enable Louder Switch is triggered On.
 The example interval configuration also requires configuration of **mediaplayer:** which is also shown in the YAML examples.

-Configuration of tas5805m switches in typical use case:
+Configuration of Tas5805m Switches in typical use case:

 ```switch:
   - platform: tas5805m